Ali15700/cq-backend/README.txt

 Npm init
+to creare package.json file
 npm i express pg cors
 express is a way to create server nodejs pg cors is a way to integrate and interact with postgres database

+I have used Postgresql for storing data locally and for relational database management system

-Create database.sql file in cqlibrary
+Create database.sql file where I create Database and tables of student and book

 Open command prompt then …